RunestoneInteractive/thinkcspy/_sources/ClassesBasics/UserDefinedClasses.rst

             self.x = 0
             self.y = 0

 The syntax rules for a class definition are the same as for other compound statements.
 There is a header which begins with the keyword, ``class``, followed by the name of the class (in this case, ``Point``), and ending with a colon.
-Notice also that we use a capital "P": the standard convention is that the name of a class should be "CamelCase" and start with a capital letter.
+Notice also that we use a capital "P": the standard convention is that the name of a class should be "CapWords" and start with a capital letter.

 Underneath the header, you define the class's methods.
 Our ``Point`` class has only one method so far, ``__init__``.
 Any time you create a new class, you should include a method with the special name ``__init__``.
 This **initializer method** is automatically called whenever a new instance of ``Point`` is created.
 It gives the programmer (you) the opportunity to set up the attributes required within the new instance by giving them their initial state values.
 In the case above, our ``__init__`` method causes every newly created Point to start off as ``(0, 0)``, by assigning ``0`` to both ``self.x`` and ``self.y``.
 The ``self`` parameter (you could choose any other name, but nobody ever does!) is automatically set to reference the newly-created object that needs to be initialized.